devashishdxt/desse/README.md

 desse = "0.2"
 ```

-`Desse` trait can be implemented for any struct or enum (whose size is known at compile time) using `derive` macro.
-This
+`DesseStatic` trait can be implemented for any struct or enum (whose size is known at compile time) using `derive`
-crate also provides a `derive` macro for implementing `DesseSized` trait which is necessary for implementing `Desse`
+macro.
+This crate also provides a `derive` macro for implementing `DesseSized` trait which is necessary for implementing
-trait.
+`DesseStatic` trait.
 ```
-use desse::{Desse, DesseSized};
+use desse::{DesseStatic, DesseSized};

-#[derive(Debug, PartialEq, Desse, DesseSized)]
+#[derive(Debug, PartialEq, DesseStatic, DesseSized)]
 struct MyStruct {
     a: u8,
     b: u16,
 }
 ```

-Now, you can use `Desse::serialize` and `Desse::deserialize_from` for serialization and deserialization of this
+Now, you can use `DesseStatic::serialize` and `DesseStatic::deserialize_from` for serialization and deserialization of
-struct.
+this struct.

 ```
 let my_struct = MyStruct { a: 5, b: 1005 };